Pavão Pavãozinho (part. Pregador Luo)

 What I saw in Central Brazil

-In Little Peacock, in Padre Miguel
+In Padre Miguel

-I haven't seen anywhere else, outside of here
+I haven't seen anywhere else, but here

-Out with so much misery
+Out with all this misery

 I'm going to scare away the ghost of chaos